-These consolidated financial statements include the accounts of the Company and its wholly-owned subsidiary, OVI Exploration de Mexico S.A. de C.V., which was incorporated on August 21, 2007.
+These consolidated interim financial statements include the accounts of the Company and its wholly-owned subsidiaries, OVI Exploration de Mexico S.A. de C.V., which was incorporated on August 21, 2007 and Servicios Mineros Orex Silver S.A. de C.V, which was incorporated on July 9, 2010.
 All significant inter-company balances and transactions have been eliminated upon consolidation.